-- The following instructions should only be performed by an authorized and trained technician. - Strictly adhere to the instructions to install a network expansion card on the NAS.
-Failure to do so could result in injury to human body or death.
+- The following instructions should only be performed by an authorized or trained technician. - Strictly adhere to the instructions in this section to install PCIe add-in card(s) in NAS.
+Failure to do so could result in property damage, bodily harm or even death.